 Albert Waitt's First Novel

-It should have been easy: Cam and his family would lay his grandmother to rest by releasing her ashes into the waters off of Gray Gull Beach.
-But the boat pivots at just the wrong moment and her remains are blown back onto the deck.
+It should have been easy: Cam Preston and his family would lay his grandmother to rest by releasing her ashes into the waters off of Gray Gull Beach.
+But the boast pivots at the wrong moment and re remains are blown back onto the deck.
 Cam does not fail to see the symbolism.
-The four years he's spent working as a carpenter since graduating from college are considered "extended summer" by his parents.
+The four years he's worked as a carpenter since graduating from college are considered "extended summer" by his parents.
 And his Boston-based girlfriend is auditioning more upwardly mobile prospects.

-When Cam takes a chance on a job turning the derelict bait shed on Laurel Harbor Pier into an upscale restaurant for a trust fund-fed artist and her bartender ex-boyfriend, he's propelled into a summer where even his best decisions seem to only stave off disaster.
+When Cam takes on a job turning a derelict bait shed into an upscales restaurant for a trust-fund-fed artist and her bartender ex-boyfriend, he's propelled into a summer where even his best decisions seem to only stave off disaster.